- Hi there! I am Yash Shah, a Mumbai-based Chartered Accountant, and proprietor of a CA practice, YRS & Co.

 The challenges that kept me on the edge and compelled me to keep learning were becoming fewer and far apart.

-I realised that changing organisations was not going to solve this and the only option was to do something I had never done – starting my own.
+I realized that changing organizations was not going to solve this and the only option was to do something I had never done – starting my own.

-Honestly, being an entrepreneur was always on the cards.
+Honestly, being an entrepreneur was always in the cards.
 I was just waiting for the right time.

 But the big question – Is this the right time?
 Should I just hang my boots on the corporate career and take an entrepreneurial leap?

 The entrepreneurial leap

 And yes, I did exactly that – I decided to start my own CA Firm.

 After all, in my 15 years’ worth of experience in the corporate world, I met several customers with varied businesses, saw various processes and challenges on the ground, and also worked on a variety of digital solutions.

 My qualification and experience made me eligible to start my own firm and would definitely give me an edge.